Wellness Care Farm

 Care farms are part of a growing 'ecotherapy' movement that utilizes use therapeutic farming practices.
-Care farms provide health, social or educational care services for one or a range of vulnerable groups of people and provide a supervised, structured program of farming-related activities.
+Care farms provide health, social or educational care services for a range of people and provides farming-related activities.

 Children and Youth in Search